-Platinum retriever, also known as the English cream golden retriever and rare white European retriever, is a pale coated variety of a golden retriever.
 While some breeders advertise platinum retrievers as a rare breed, these dogs are the same breed as regular American goldens.

 While similar, these two types of golden retrievers are slightly different.
 Platinum retrievers have a pale coat, stockier built, bigger head, and rounder eyes.
 They are also calmer than American golden retrievers, but no less playful or fun-loving.